-In April 2023, we entered into exclusive license and collaboration agreements with Duality Biologics (Suzhou) Co.
-Ltd. to develop, manufacture and commercialize two antibody-drug conjugate, or ADC, therapeutics, BNT323 (DB-1303) and BNT324 (DB-1311).
+In August 2023, we signed another agreement with Duality Biologics (Suzhou) Co.
+Ltd. (DualityBio) to develop, manufacture and commercialize an additional antibody-drug conjugate (ADC), BNT325 (DB-1305).
+We had previously announced in April 2023 that we had entered into exclusive license and collaboration agreements with DualityBio to develop, manufacture and commercialize two antibody-drug conjugates therapeutics, BNT323 (DB-1303) and BNT324 (DB-1311).